raqbit/AnimalEssentials/README.md

 ### To-Do

-1. /ae spawn (Spawns the desired animal, GUI!!!)
-2. Ability to click the entity name in chat, after issuing /ae find <name>, to teleport to it.
+1. Ability to click the entity name in chat, after issuing /ae find <name>, to teleport to it.
-3. Particles for /ae name | /ae kill
+2. Particles for /ae name | /ae kill
-4. Make multiple players able to issue the same command at a time (HashMap?)
+3. Make multiple players able to issue the same command at a time (HashMap?)
-(5. XP-System)
+4. (XP-System)
-6. Animal Protect
+5. Animal Protect
-7. Fix cancelling of all tasks of the plugin (aka only cancel the task of the current command)
+6. Fix cancelling of all tasks of the plugin (aka only cancel the task of the current command)
-8. Define amount of kills (eg. /ae kill 6)
+7. Define amount of kills (eg. /ae kill 6)

 ### Done
 1. /ae \<home|sethome|listhomes|delhome|edithome\> ([AnimalTeleport] (https://github.com/JustRamon/AnimalTeleport) functionality with new look and commands.)